Grasmere (village): Sweetmeats

-Grasmere Gingerbread is made to a "secret recipe" popularised by Sarah Nelson (1815–1904).
+Grasmere Gingerbread existed in several forms until 2009 when a trademark was obtained by one of the producers.
+The exclusive version is made from a "secret recipe" popularised by Sarah Nelson (1815–1904).
 By the early 19th century, Grasmere gingerbread was being sold as fairings and as a popular seller in its own right.
 Poet Dorothy Wordsworth wrote in 1803 that she and her brother William craved the gingerbread.

 Grasmere contains the winner of the "Get Started Award 2014" awarded by the Institute of Enterprise and Entrepreneurs: the Chocolate Cottage.

 Religious

 Until September 2013, Grasmere's three main church parishes (Catholic, Church of England and Methodist) gathered three times a year to celebrate mass in the Catholic Church of Our Lady of the Wayside.
-Quakers still hold meetings of worship in Grasmere.
+Quakers also hold meetings of worship in Grasmere.

 Community Groups

 Grasmere has many thriving community groups, including a branch of the Women's Institute which meets regularly.

 Government

 The Lakes were governed by an urban district council, before becoming part of the Lakes Urban District in 1934.
 The parish was abolished on 1 April 1974 to form Lakes.
 In 1961 the parish had a population of 1029.
 Grasmere is part of the Westmorland and Lonsdale parliamentary constituency, and is represented by the Liberal Democrat MP Tim Farron.
 Grasmere has lost population since the 1960s.